 The disbursement of the contribution from the Grant towards TA is done in the form of a fixed amount.
 This means that TA disbursements are not linked to actual incurred expenditure, but to the delivery of pre-defined outputs (listed below).
-The payments of TA take form of an advance, interim and payment of the final balance.
+The payments of TA take form of first, subsequent and final disbursements.